I love watching the Food Network when I am cooking at home. It inspires me.

 - Add the eggs, sugar, vanilla extract, milk, and salt in the bowl.
 Mix until they are all combined.

-- For the topping: mix pecans, brown sugar, flour, and 1/2 cup butter in a small bowl.
+- To Make the topping: mix pecans, brown sugar, flour, and 1/2 stick butter in a small bowl.
 Spoon it on the sweet potato mixture and make sure that it is all covered with the topping.

 - Bake it in the oven for 40 minutes.
 Let it cool down for 10 minutes before serving.